LitCastVlog/Plex-GLSL-Shaders/README.md

  # Load on startup
- if you want to enable a shader by default when you open Plex, create an `mpv.conf` in the same directory as `input.conf` and edit it like so:
+ to enable a shader by default when you open Plex, create an `mpv.conf` in the same directory as `input.conf` and edit it like so:
 ```
 #enable shader(s) on startup (SSimSuperRes-mitchell)
 glsl-shaders="~~/shaders/SSimSuperRes-mitchell.glsl"
 ```
-replace the shaders with the ones you wish to use

-optionally, use a semicolon `;` to load multiple filters at once:
+optionally, use a semicolon `;` to load multiple shaders:
 ```
 #enable shader(s) on startup (Filmgrain + SSimSuperRes-mitchell)
 glsl-shaders="~~/shaders/filmgrain-lighter.glsl;~~/shaders/SSimSuperRes-mitchell.glsl"